kktsubota/uniform-quantizers/README.md

 - "Comprehensive Comparisons of Uniform Quantization in Deep Image Compression" in IEEE Access 2023.

 ## Dataset Preparation
-Prepare ImageNet and the Kodak dataset.
+Prepare the ImageNet, Kodak, and CLIC datasets.

 We removed images whose shorter edge is smaller than 256 pixels for ImageNet.